Our Review Process

 A pancreatic transplant is a surgical operation in which a new pancreas is placed into a diabetic patient.
 With a transplant, the patient may no longer need insulin injections and will be able to live a healthy life.
 Pancreas transplants are often performed as a last resort for people with type 1 diabetes.
 Some persons with type 2 diabetes are advised to have a pancreas transplant.
 A pancreas transplant, like any other organ transplant, has the risk of rejection.

 After the transplant, there is also an increased risk of hyperglycemia (high blood sugar).
 In those with type 1 diabetes, a pancreas transplant restores insulin production (insulin-treated diabetes).
 It is not a routine treatment because of the risks, and insulin injection therapy is usually helpful.
 Not everyone who feels they might benefit from a pancreas transplant will be accepted.
 Organ transplant recipients spend the first few days in the intensive care unit (ICU) to allow for close monitoring of potential complications.
 After a pancreas transplant, it takes many months to return to regular life.
 Pancreas transplants are now safe and effective, with 1-year survival rates of more than 95%.
+Also know about ayurvedic medicine for diabetes.

 Why can't a diabetic get a pancreas transplant?